aptos-foundation/AIPs/aips/openid-txn-authenticator.md

   - A traditional SK sub-account could also be used but this would require the managing application to giver users the option to write the SK, which defeats the user-friendliness goals.

 - Alternatively, for popular applications, we could consider **manual patches**: e.g., adding an override for their `client_id` in our ZK relation.
 (But this brings about a centralization risk.)

-### OIDB account security is predicated on X.509 and DNS security

-OIDB accounts rely on OAuth and OIDC, whose security in turn relies on the security of DNS and the X.509 certificate ecosystem.

-While we believe this to be acceptable for a large proportion of users and use-cases, power users and security-focused use-cases can be handled by deploying OIDB accounts in a $t$ out of $n$ fashion[^multiauth], with additional security factors.

 ### Compromised OIDC provider